saltyrtc/saltyrtc-meta/Task-WebRTC.md

 * The *exclude* field MUST contain an `Array` of WebRTC data channel IDs (non-negative integers) that SHALL not be used for the signalling channel.
-The client MUST update its internal list of excluded data channel ids by new values of the other client's *exclude* `Array`.
-The resulting list MUST be stored sorted in ascending order.
+The client SHALL store this list for usage during handover.
 * The *max_size* field MUST contain either `0` or a positive integer.
   If one client's value is `0` but the other client's value is greater than `0`, the larger of the two values SHALL be stored to be used